 Single Mothers Jan’s Story

-Single women most commonly pursue pregnancy through the IUI procedure (What is an intra-uterine artificial insemination?) using either sperm of an anonymous sperm donor from a sperm bank (Selecting Donor Sperm) or semen from a directed/known sperm donor.
+Single women most commonly pursue pregnancy through the IUI procedure (What is intrauterine insemination?) using either sperm of an anonymous sperm donor from a sperm bank or semen from a directed/known sperm donor.
 A directed/known sperm donor generally is not an Intended Parent but the exact boundaries of mutual rights and responsibilities under such circumstances are best spelled out in a legally binding contract drafted by an attorney specializing in third-party parenting.

 A directed/known sperm donor undergoes donor eligibility determination in accordance with the FDA regulations and policies of the Alta Bates IVF Program within 7 days of semen collection and freezing.
 Depending on whether risk factors are identified, the recipient/Intended Parent determines the duration of quarantine in consultation with the treating physician.